Hormone Therapy for Undescended Testicle

 How Well It Works

-Hormone therapy alone stimulates the testicles to complete their descent into the scrotum in less than 20 out of 100 cases.
-Reascent occurs in about 15 out of 100 males who are treated.1 Testicles move back out of the scrotum (reascend) more often when the testicle was originally in a high position, such as in the inguinal canal or abdomen.
+Hormone therapy alone stimulates the testicles to complete their descent into the scrotum in about 20 out of 100 males who are treated.1 But the testicles may move back out of the scrotum (reascend).
+This happens more often when the testicle was originally in a high position, such as in the inguinal canal or abdomen.

 All medicines have side effects.
 But many people don't feel the side effects, or they are able to deal with them.
 Ask your pharmacist about the side effects of each medicine your child takes.
 Side effects are also listed in the information that comes with the medicine.